intel-iot-devkit/iot-devkit-samples/bluemix-quickstart/README.md

 ## Setup

 Refer to [this page](https://console.bluemix.net/) to get started on IBM®  Bluemix™.
+Also see [this guide](https://github.com/intel-iot-devkit/iot-samples-cloud-setup/blob/master/bluemix-mqtt.md) for further help on initial setup.

 Create a new project on Intel(R) System Studio.
 After choosing the Bluemix Quickstart sample, it'll ask you for information such as 'Device ID', 'Device Type', etc. Enter the information and your credentials that you created while setting up your account on Bluemix console.